NetoPedro/Popular-Deep-Nets-Architectures-Pytorch/ResNet/README.md

 #### Residual Learning

-The authors start considering a mapping of a part of the network called H(x), then they state that it is possible to approximate the residual function H(x) - x.
-Thus they choose to explicitly approximate the residual function, with F(x) = H(x) - x => F(x) + x = H(x).
+The authors start considering a mapping of a part of the network called H(x), then they hypothesize that it is possible to approximate the residual function H(x) - x.
+They then talk about explicitly approximate the residual function, with F(x) = H(x) - x => F(x) + x = H(x).

 It is considered that despite the network being able to learn both forms, it makes it easier to learn.